hipihapa/hipihapa/README.md

 ### 👨🏾‍💻 About Me

-- 🚀 I build scalable, user-friendly products with Flutter, React, Node.js, and Supabase
+- 🚀 I build scalable, user-friendly products with Flutter, React, Node.js, PHP, Go, and Supabase
-- 🛠 I care about clean architecture, performance, and smooth UX
+- 🛠 I build maintainable, high-performance apps with clean architecture and intuitive UX
 - 💡 Passionate about turning complex problems into simple solutions
 - 🌍 I build for a global audience, focusing on real impact